asamy/ksm/README.md

 	1. The processor is delivering another exception
 	2. The `except_mask` inside `ve_except_info` is set to non-zero value.
-- If the processor does not support Virtualization Exceptions, the VM exit path will be taken instead.
+- If the processor does not support Virtualization Exceptions, the VM exit path will be taken instead (Note that the VM exit path is _always_ handled).
 - If the processor does not support VMFUNC, it's emulated via VMCALL instead.
-- If the processor does not support VMFUNC or #VE, they will be disabled and instead, emulated via VM-exit.

 ### IDT shadowing